gft-academy-pl/gcp-data-analysis-with-bigquery/03-data-studio.md

 ![Report Design](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/datastudio_report-design.png)

-As well as in these other application, also there You can choose from variety of components to put on the layout.
+As well as in these other application, also there you can choose from variety of components to put on the layout.

 ![Inserting Components](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/datastudio_components.png)